digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-ambassador/guides/do_loadbalancer_migration.md

   -f "03-setup-ingress-ambassador/assets/manifests/ambassador-values-v${HELM_CHART_VERSION}.yaml"
 ```

-At this point, the `LoadBalancer` is disowned from the `ambassador` service by the DigitalOcean `Cloud Controller`.
+At this point, the load balancer is `disowned` from the `ambassador` service by the DigitalOcean `Cloud Controller`.
 It means, that you can migrate it to another `Ambassador` service, and change ownership.
-Notice that the `DNS records` for the `starter-kit.online` domain remain `intact`, and still point to the `original IP` of the `LoadBalancer` in question.
+Notice that the `DNS records` for the `starter-kit.online` domain remain `intact`, and still point to the `original IP` of the load balancer in question.

 **Important note:**